Adnankazi727/Docker-Command-/README.md

 * docker network create = to ch
 * docker network rm <network-name> = to delete the network
 * docker prune = delete all unused network or image of docker
+* docker build . = to build the container
+* docker build . -t = to build name the container
+* docker